jamestrandung/go-context/memoize/README.md

 // initialized using WithCache before calling Execute.
 The last return
 // value indicates whether this function call was memoized or not.
 //
-// Note 2: The provided key must be comparable and should not be of type
+// Note 2: the provided key must be comparable and should not be of type
 // string or any other built-in type to avoid collisions between packages
 // using this context.
 Callers of Execute should define their own types
+// for keys similar to the best practices for using context.WithValue.
-// for keys.
+//
+// Note 3: cancelling the given context allows caller to stop waiting
+// for the result from the memoizedFn.
+However, the memoizedFn will
+// still proceed till completion unless the root context given to
+// WithCache was cancelled.
 func Execute(
 	ctx context.Context,
 	executionKey interface{},